omega8cc/hosting_deploy/README.md

 Select the *Deploy a Composer project from a Packagist repository* option, fill in details, and then submit the form.

+**Note:** This activity will recalculate all dependencies, and thus, it is very resource-intensive.
+It requires a miminum of 4G of RAM; we advise against performing this activity in production.

 ### Deploy a Composer project from a Git repository

 This option is for provisioning a Composer-based platform from a Git repository, where your (presumably) custom `composer.json` is maintained.